200-hour residential hatha yoga teacher training in India registered with Yoga Alliance and conducted at yoga school Rishikesh Yog Dham – RYS 200.

 The physical aspect of Hatha yoga impacts the body and leaves it flexible, well balanced and strong ensuring good health in all parts of the anatomy and it clears the mind of all impediments.
 Mastering of asanas is not the aim of Hatha yoga but it is the vehicle that is required in order to achieve a state of relaxation where random thoughts can be kept at bay and the mind free to meditate.

-In ancient times Hatha yoga was the channel that would help to reach the spiritual state of Pratyahara, Dharana, Dhyana and Samadhi.
-However, today Hatha yoga has been adopted to bring the practitioner relief from stress of all kinds leading to a state of total relaxation.
+In ancient times Hatha yoga was the channel that would help to reach the spiritual state of Pratyahara, Dharana, Dhyana, and Samadhi.
+However, today Hatha yoga has been adopted to bring the practitioner relief from the stress of all kinds leading to a state of total relaxation.
 Since Hatha yoga opens up the energy channels or naris that allows for free flow of energy leading to a more physically fit and healthy body.
 Hatha yoga not only makes the muscles flexible and builds bone strength but massages the internal organs and tones them in a way that prevents diseases like diabetes and high blood pressure.
 Breathing exercises help to control asthma and bronchitis.